 SINGLE (living with parents)

-Tuition & Fees \$82
+Tuition & Fees \$864

 Books & Supplies \$480

 Living Expenses

 SINGLE (away from parents' home)

-Tuition & Fees \$82
+Tuition & Fees \$864

 Books & Supplies \$480

-Living Expenses
+Living Expenses \$5 370

-\ Tuition estimates are provided here so total costs can be compared.
-Tuition and fees for the 1990-91 school year had not been established at the time this catalog was published.
+Tuition estimates are provided here so total costs can be compared.
+Tuition and fees for the 1991-92 school year had not been established at the time this catalog was published.
 Current tuition rates may be found in the quarterly schedule of classes.
+Additional tuition charges are assessed for non-resident and foreign students.